 It’s still a good idea to discuss this method with your doctor first, especially for children.
 Make sure the olive oil is no warmer than your body temperature by using a thermometer.
 This will help you avoid burning the eardrum.

 Naturopathic ear drops are made from herbal extracts.
 They can be found online and in some drug stores.
+An early study found that drops containing herbal extracts in a base of olive oil could be just as, or even more, effective as traditional OTC ear drops.

 Some sleep positions will aggravate pain from ear infections, while some can help relieve it.
 Sleep with the affected ear raised instead of having it faced down toward the pillow.
 This can help the ear drain better if necessary.